What Is Property Investment?

 Residential Property Investment

 This type of property investment encompasses every kind of building which can be sold or rented.
 It includes single family properties, multifamily properties, duplexes, apartments, and vacation homes.
-Amongst these residential properties, many investors usually prefer single-family properties because they have a higher demand.
+Among these residential properties, many investors usually prefer single-family properties because they have a higher demand.

 The single-family units are those types of standalone homes that has a driveway and a yard.
 You can find them at different prices and in almost every corner.
 People usually love these properties because they’re private and functional.
 Also, investors receive many financing opportunities and programs designed to fund these types of investments.
 But, one downside is that they’re very expensive compared to the returns they generate.